 Problem Solution

 Car will not respond to a specific If the system does not re egister a call (or a group of calls) but the

 call. car functions normally otherwise, the call information is not

 reaching the computer da ta storage memory.
 First make sure that

 the call common (termina al 4 for car calls or terminal 50 for hall

 calls) is live with +110 VI DC with respect to 3 buss.
 Then check the

 ller.
 One easy method of determining

-1 nternal to the controller or in the external
+- nternal to the controller or in the external

-. arily jumper 3 to the call terminal number
+- arily jumper 3 to the call terminal number

 - sponds to the call, the problem is external.

 en call terminal is jumped to terminal 3,

 1 0 lights up, then refer to microprocessor

-- check the computer CCD (HCDX) -Car
+check the computer CCD (HCDX) -Car

 · , iction inside computer which comes on to

 - cepting calls.
 (2) Replace the associated

 input/output board.

 Problem Solution

-Car responds to call butto on but call After verifying that the b ulb is not burned out, check to see if the
+- ulb is not burned out, check to see if the

-registration lamp will not light. problem is internal to the controller or in the external wiring.
-The
+registration lamp will not light.
+1 controller or in the external wiring.
+This

-is most easily observed by noting if associated LED is lit.
+v noting if associated LED is lit.
 If it won't

-show call registration, check for voltage on call common supply.
+- neck for voltage on call common supply.

 ltage be correct, replace the associated

 input/output driver board.